Hesprs/Hesprs.github.io/Contents/about/en.md

 ## 📜 Update Log

+### V 2.5.1   3 May 2025
+1. Apply the stereoscopic effect to the title and the welcome page slogan;
+2. Fix the bug that causes the back side of the article cards to still be visible when the user's browser is Safari;
+3. Users will be navigated to the homepage if they click the "previous" button but there's no browsing history.

 ### V 2.5.0   2 May 2025
 1. Simplify the website using custom elements;
 2. The article entries are now flippable cards with content introductions on their back, empowered by a custom element with super smooth transitions and splendid visual effects;